Sonir/Blog/Published 2026-06-13

 Even with all that locked, memory is not to be trusted.
 Nobody recalls “what was the distance again” half a year later.
 So Sonir writes down the gear, distance, and room tag alongside each recording automatically.
 When you record the next contender, you recall the previous conditions and reproduce them.
 Taking the job of matching conditions off your memory is the dull part that quietly does the most for reproducibility.

 Once you have the takes, there’s one fork to take before comparing.
-“How do they differ physically” and “can a person tell them apart” are different questions, and mixing them breaks the conclusion.
-Sonir splits those two up front.
+“How do they differ physically” and “how does the voicing differ” are different questions, and mixing them breaks the conclusion.
+Sonir’s compare tab splits those two up front.

 The transducer itself, the speaker or the headphone, can’t be ranked by ear.
 Push it through a single mic and the imaging and soundstage drop out, leaving only a coarse tonal difference.
 The honest move is to overlay measurements.
-Upstream gear like an amp, a DAC, or a cable is different: record it in the room and see whether you can pick it blind.
+Upstream gear like an amp, a DAC, or a cable is no different: if the gap only amounts to something that sinks into the noise and distortion floor of an air recording, chasing it by ear pays badly.

-Both modes lean on one thing, level matching: get the two within ±0.1 dB.
+If you still want to listen for yourself, level matching is the one thing you cannot skip: get the two within ±0.1 dB.
 The same master matches closely on RMS, but a comparison that changes the spectrum, such as EQ on versus off, shifts the perceived loudness and has to be matched on LUFS instead.
 Skip this and the whole discussion quietly collapses into an argument about volume.
-And if you’re listening to decide, it has to be blind, because sighted listening is poisoned by confirmation bias.
-There’s more on that in the ABX testing guide.
+This is not an app feature; it is the etiquette of any by-ear comparison.

 What’s baked into two separate takes